Waiting for the Storm

 “It’s not for me,” she says.

-“When I find a stone, I can feel what image belongs to it.”
+“When I find a stone, I can tell which image belongs to it.”

-I see all my guilt as a small storm cloud that hovers over the sand.
+A small storm cloud hovers over the sand.

-Floating across the cloud I see my anguish for driving the old Yagrin from his life.
+Some are born from my anguish at driving the old Yagrin from his life.

-And my sorrow for leaving my family behind on Earth.
+Others come from my sorrow at leaving my family behind on Earth.

-The stone glows, and the image is sucked into the stone.
+The stone glows, and the images are sucked into the stone.

 “It’s bad luck to return a stone to the sea!”